kognise/obsidian-aviation/FAR/Volume 3/I Airports/0151 Federal aid to airports.md

 \(g\) *Meaning of terms.* The term *“applicant”* in the provisions of part 60-1 incorporated by reference in this section means the sponsor, except where part 60-1 refers to an applicant for employment, and the term “administering agency” therein means the FAA.

 \(h\) *Applicability to existing agreements and contracts.* This section applies to grant agreements made after December 20, 1964, and before July 1, 1968.
-Except as provided in §151.54A(b), it applies to contracts and subcontracts as defined in §60-1.2 (i) and (k) of Title 41 made in accordance with a grant agreement to which this section applies.
+Except as provided in [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.54   Equal employment opportunity requirements: Before July 1, 1968.|§151.54]]A(b), it applies to contracts and subcontracts as defined in §60-1.2 (i) and (k) of Title 41 made in accordance with a grant agreement to which this section applies.

 (E.O.
 11246, 30 FR 13441, 31 FR 6921; sec.
 307, 72 Stat.
 752, 49 U.S.C.
 1348)